Why control noxious weeds in Clark County?

 Long-term effectiveness – A good IWM plan is more effective than complete reliance on herbicide management.
 While not all control methods are useful for all weed species, taking an integrated approach to weed management can greatly increase the effectiveness of your efforts.
 As weed control is not a one-time fix, an IWM strategy should be practical, adaptable, cost-efficient, and effective.

-YOU can help stop the spread of noxious weeds
+Help stop the spread of noxious weeds

-- Report infestations
+- Report infestations.

-- Actively control noxious weeds on your property
+- Actively control noxious weeds on your property.

-- Spread the word about noxious weeds and why controlling them is important
+- Spread the word about noxious weeds and why controlling them is important.

 Remember, weeds are everyone’s problem.
 Controlling noxious weeds on your property is your responsibility and the law.